 Jenny says that she wants to open a private clinic for poor people.
 And if God is willing, she also wants to continue on with specialist medical studies.

-In addition to our Shan girls' work we have homes in northwestern Myanmar and in Yangon city.
+In addition to our Shan girls' work we have homes in northwestern Myanmar, the Rakhine State and in Yangon city.
 In these homes we disciple around 40 teenage girls.

 One of our other girls' houses (in Northwestern Myanmar) was established in 2009 to protect children (both boys and girls) from being press ganged into the army.
 Nowadays with the introduction of a more democratic national government these children are much less at-risk.
 But the poverty has not necessarily dissipated quite so quickly.
 We like to accept girls from the majority Barmar-Buddhist ethnic group.
 These are children who can often be from solo parent homes and where education for girls is not valued and poverty is common place.